fraser182/Blu-Ray-Shop-Inventory/README.md

 * Add a sort by genre facility (back end complete for this)

 ## Parting Words
-I am open to improvements, so please let me know what you think [mailto](mailto: fraser182@icloud.com) - feel free to contact me!
+I am open to improvements, so please let me know what you think - feel free to contact me!